admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 It utilizes third-party tools to provide a free, real-world training environment for everybody.

-The teaching enviroment consists of the following tools:
+The teaching environment consists of the following tools:

 - InSpec by Chef - Compliance testing framework - License: Apache License 2.0 (only up to version <4.0!)
 - Vagrant by HashiCorp Easy-to-use workflow to build VM environments- License: MIT